aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 ```

 The *path* parameter is mandatory, while for the *chunkSize* default value is provided, that represents the size of each read operation.
-Since I didn't explain *Source* in details, let's do that now. *Source* has two type parameters, the first one represents a type of element which will be emitted downstream, in this particular case, it's *ByteString*, Akka utility class which is an immutable data structure that provides a thread-safe way of working with bytes.
+Since I didn't explain *Source* in detail, let's do that now. *Source* has two type parameters, the first one represents a type of element which will be emitted downstream, in this particular case, it's *ByteString*, Akka utility class which is an immutable data structure that provides a thread-safe way of working with bytes.
 When reading or writing to files Akka always uses this type.
 The second type parameter is the materialized value of the source.
 Materialized value is obtained when the runnable graph is executed.
 Since Akka Streams are asynchronous by default, it will return *Future* of *IOResult*.
 Scala *Future* represents a value that will be available at some point, or an exception if that value can't be computed.
 A *Future* starts running concurrently when you create it and returns a result at some point.
 In order to start a *Future* implicit *ExecutionContext* must be available, since *Future* is potentially executed on a different thread.

 Since *fromPath* method reads byte chunks, and our [*weblog.csv*](https://www.kaggle.com/shawon10/web-log-dataset) should be read line by line we need to use one more Akka Streams utility method from *Framing* module.
 Implementation of line delimiter flow goes like this: